-We acknowledge that our church sits on land between the Jinibara nation and the Gubbi Gubbi nation.
+We acknowledge that our church stands on land traditionally owned by the Jinibara Nation.

 The Qld Government opened up land for agricultural selection in the Parish of Maleny, Blackall Range (approximately 100 km north of Brisbane).
 Among the first to apply were families from Brisbane’s Logan District where sizeable German communities had already been established.

 The German settlers named their district ‘Teutoburg’ and formed a congregation under the driving force of the Teutoburg School Teacher, Mr Carl Thiedecke.
-Pastor Erwin Becker of South Brisbane (United German-Scandinavian Evangelical Lutheran Synod of Qld) was invited to Teutoburg during 1892, officiated at Christmas that year and then, from time to time, made the arduous journey up the range over its steep, dirt (and often muddy) tracks to visit them.
+Pastor Erwin Becker of South Brisbane (United German-Scandinavian Evangelical Lutheran Synod of Qld) was invited to Teutoburg late in 1892, officiated at Christmas that year and then, from time to time, made the arduous journey up the range over its steep, dirt (and often muddy) tracks to visit them.